mpi-sws-rse/datablox/docs/messages/messages.rst

 The master communicates with each caretaker in turn.
 It sends a ``POLL`` message.
 This message has a single parameter: ``get_stats``, a boolean.
-If ``True``, the caretaker should include load data and system statistics.
+If ``True``, the caretaker should include system statistics.
 This is requested once every 5 requests (so, 2 1/2 minutes by default).

-The caretaker responds with a tuple consisting of the hostname, load data from all of the workers on the node (if requested), node-wide system statistics (CPU and memory usage, if requested), and any fatal errors (including the full error message and stack trace).
+The caretaker calls ``collect_poll_data()`` (see below) to gather the data.
+It then responds to the master with a tuple consisting of the hostname, load data from all of the workers on the node, node-wide system statistics (CPU and memory usage, if requested), and any fatal errors (including the full error message and stack trace).